jnovack/www.ozmonet.com/projects/graphite.md

 If the retentions line is parsed improperly, you will get a `ValueError: need more than 1 value to unpack` error.
 Double check your commas and colons to make sure your lines are proper.

+*The single largest issue with setting up graphite is the tweaking and massaging of how often your data should be flushed and how long it should be retained.*  On a production box, you will not want everything to have the same retention pattern.

 The above code makes every statistic save 10 seconds for 4 hours, which then aggregates to 1 minute for 3 days, 5 minutes for 8 days, and finally 1 hour for 1 year.
 This is an important topic, and you will not want this for ALL of your metrics, but we will put a pin in this topic for now.